 If your child has a fever, he/she may return to school 24 hours after being fever free without medication.
-If your child vomits, he/she may return to school 24 hours later.
+If your child vomits, please contact the school nurse prior to returning to school.

 INDEPENDENCE

 This is a goal for all students.
 We encourage them to do as much as they can while they are at school.